branflakes6/Margaret-Hamilton/README.md

 This obsession with identifying and dealing with every possible error proved critical during the landing sequence of Apollo 11

 Three minutes before the landing of Apollo 11 several computer alarms went off and interrupted the astronauts with Hamilton’s new Priority Displays.
 The issue was that due to a fault in the operations script provided to the astronauts a rendezvous switch had been left on and the computer was now overloaded with tasks.
 Fortunately, Hamilton had prepared for this and the computer could detect that it was being asked to perform more tasks than it was capable off.
 The software set off alarms to alert the astronauts of this problem and then began to eliminate lower priority tasks and focus on its most important task of landing the ship.
 If it wasn’t for this error detection and correction system, it is very likely the overloaded computer would have crashed and ended in disaster.

+>*"The computer (or rather the software in it) was smart enough to recognize that it was being asked to perform more tasks than it should be performing.
+It then sent out an alarm, which meant to the astronaut, 'I'm overloaded with more tasks than I should be doing at this time and I'm going to keep only the more important tasks'; i.e., the ones needed for landing ...
+Actually, the computer was programmed to do more than recognize error conditions.
+A complete set of recovery programs was incorporated into the software.
+The software's action, in this case, was to eliminate lower priority tasks and re-establish the more important ones ...
+If the computer hadn't recognized this problem and taken recovery action, I doubt if Apollo 11 would have been the successful moon landing it was."*
+>— **Letter from Margaret H. Hamilton**

 The entire Apollo 11 software was written on punch cards with only 72 kilobytes of memory, yet not a single bug occurred at any stage during the mission and the software even managed to correct errors made by the astronauts to avoid failure.
 It is extremely unlikely that any of this would have been possible without Margaret Hamilton’s meticulous focus on reliable software.